kpeset/suite_worshop/README.md

-# Workshop jwt : Express/React
+# Workshop Express/React 1/3 : Authenticate JWT

 ### Install dependencies
 Install the dependencies project with the command: